Frequently Asked Questions

 Don't worry.
 Simply save or export your file as a hi-res (300 DPI) PDF.
 If the application allows, include trim marks and allow for bleed if necessary (see "How do I create a press-ready PDF file?" below).

 There are a variety of ways to create a press-ready PDF file depending on the application you are using.
 Download our comprehensive PDF guide to help get you started.
 You can also download our PDF export plugin for Adobe InDesign CC.
-If you have any questions regarding press-ready PDF files, please call us at 403-255-9466, or contact us via email at email@example.com.
+If you have any questions regarding press-ready PDF files (or any of our products and services), please call us at 403-255-9466, or complete the Contact Us form in the Customer Service menu above.

 Bleed is the excess image beyond the trim size of any given document.
 A layout with background coverage which runs to the edge of the sheet must bleed beyond the page parameters to allow for trim variance.
 The standard bleed dimension is 0.125" on all sides.
 Therefore, an 8.5" x 11" page with full background coverage will have a bleed area of 8.75" x 11.25".